 Honeywell relies on the RMI's Responsible Minerals Assurance Process (RMAP), formerly the Conflict-Free Smelter Program, to perform third-party audits of smelters and refiners.
 We compared the SORs identified by the Supplier Group to the list of SORs certified as "compliant" or the equivalent by the RMI.

 Step 5: Report on Supply Chain Due Diligence

-This Conflict Minerals Report shall be filed with the SEC and is publicly available at: http://honeywell.com/investor/conflictminerals.
+This Conflict Minerals Report shall be filed with the SEC and is publicly available at: http://investor.honeywell.com/SEC-Filings (see Conflict Minerals Report)

 Due Diligence Results